RL Blog

 One of the biggest mistakes that organizations make in securing their CI/CD pipeline is neglecting to implement strong access controls, said Singh.

-"By failing to restrict access to sensitive resources, they expose themselves to potential breaches and unauthorized modifications.
+"By failing to restrict access to sensitive data, they expose themselves to potential breaches and unauthorized modifications.
 To avoid this, organizations should enforce the principle of least privilege, granting only the necessary permissions to individuals or systems involved in the pipeline."

 —Harman Singh